Dog poop disposal methods include flushing, trashing, and composting the waste.

 No-one enjoys it.
 And a great many devices have been invented to try to make the job easier.

 We are often unsure of where to put that poop bag once it contains its aromatic parcel.
-In some locations dog poop bins are provided.
-But they tend to be few and far between
+Some locations offer dog poop bins.
+But they tend to be few and far between.

 Sometimes we may be tempted to drop it in the nearest trash can.